 MOU members -- through their memberships and donations – are responsible for our ability to support these projects.
 Please consider joining MOU, increasing your membership level when the time comes to renew, or simply send a contribution earmarked for Savaloja grants to MOU at any time.

-Individuals or organizations who are undertaking projects in Minnesota that increase our understanding of birds, promote preservation of birds and their natural habitats, or increase public interest in birds, including in populations currently underrepresented in Minnesota's birding community, may submit grant applications to the MOU.
-Application information may be obtained by emailing: email@example.com or by clicking here.
+2017 Savaloja Grants: Individuals or organizations undertaking projects in Minnesota that increase our understanding of birds, promote preservation of birds and their natural habitats, or increase public interest in birds, especially in minorities currently underrepresented in Minnesota's birding community, may submit grant applications to MOU.
+Application information can be found here, or by emailing firstname.lastname@example.org.

-The deadline for receipt of grant applications is January 31, 2014.
-Funding recipients will be notified during April 2014.
+The deadline for receipt of grant applications is January 31, 2017.
+Grant recipients will be notified during April 2017.